gavv/MiniSAPListener/README.md

 MiniSAPListener is a small program that listens to SAP/SDP announcements and invokes a shell command for created, removed, or modified sessions.
 It can be used with [MiniSAPServer](https://wiki.videolan.org/MiniSAPServer/).

-See usage example in [this blog post](https://gavv.github.io/blog/minisaplistener/).
+See usage example in [this article](https://gavv.github.io/articles/minisaplistener/).

 The implementation is based on the [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) RTP module.